 If you’ve recently retired, become unemployed, or moved into a marketing, finance, or senior management role, your case will be considered on merit and you can still become professionally registered.

 We suggest that you take advice from a PRA (Professional Registration Adviser) to help you with your application.

 When should I create my portfolio of evidence?

 You can do this at any time in your career, but if you need to put it together retrospectively, use the best examples of your experience from your last two years of work.
 If you don’t have any recent work, use examples from any point in your career.

 Watch this short Professional Review Interview video to get an insight into the process.
-On the day of your interview, bring a copy of your completed application form and photo ID (passport, identity card or drivers license).
+On the day of your interview, bring a copy of your completed application form and photo ID (passport, identity card, or driving license).
 Arrive a little early and spend some time reading through your application so the details are fresh in your mind.

-If it looks like you would be more suited to a different category, the IET will let you know.
+If it looks like you would be more suited to a different category, we will let you know.
 It’s is then up to you whether you continue with your current application or switch to another category.